SenthilNayagan/senthilnayagan.github.io/_posts/data-management/data-engineering/2022-07-24-data-engineering-introduction.markdown

 Presentation is the stage where transformation outcomes are stored.
 This stage could be one of the following:
 - **Intermediate** - This is where the intermediate results of the transformations are kept, and it is referred to as the *silver-layer* in data lakes and data warehouses.
 - **Final** - This is where the final outputs of the transformations are kept, and it is referred to as the *gold-layer* in data lakes and data warehouses.

+> **The three layers of the data lake:**  Typically, the data lake has the following three layers: **Bronze**, **silver** and **gold**.
+Bronze represents unaltered raw data input from data sources, silver represents filtered and cleansed data, and gold represents business-level aggregates.